 - Good-quality salt, to taste

-Serve with the dipper of your choice (preferably a thick chip, as pictured) or use it to top tacos, burritos or queso.
+Step 5: Serve with the dipper of your choice (preferably a thick chip) or use it to top tacos, burritos or sandwiches.